Taiki-Yamada-Math/CombinatorialEvaluation/README.md

 # CombinatorialEvaluation
 A python library to compute combinatorial evaluation.
+This is based on [our paper](https://arxiv.org/abs/2110.06506).

 ---